Harry-Rogers/Tetris-Revision/README.md

 # Tetris-Revision
 College Project

-This proejct was created in partial satisfcation of my Computer Science A Level
+This project was created in partial satisfcation of my Computer Science A Level